cmclellen/cmclellen.github.io/resume.markdown

         characteristics:
         - Setup and configured Azure API Management, and built out Azure DevOps CI/CD pipelines to deploy APIs to it using APIOps.
         - Built Function Apps and Data Factory pipelines to process high volumes of GPS coordinate data streaming in via Azure Event Hub.
-        - Due to the accuracy of the data being life-critical, quality was imperative, so code-coverage and quality tests were a non-negotiable.
+        - Due to the accuracy of the data being life-critical, quality was imperative, so code-coverage and quality tests were non-negotiable.

       - name: Department of Defence
         type: Migration of on-premises applications to Azure